heatherhaks/kterminal/README.md

             defaultBackgroundColor = Color.BLACK.toFloatBits())

 val kTerminalRenderer = KTerminalRenderer(
-        batch = spriteBatch) // the spritebatch to be used in rendering tilesetFile = "fontSheetName.png", //the name of the font sheet columns = 16, // number of horizontal glyphs on the font sheet rows = 16, // number of vertical glyphs on the font sheet scale = 1f // Between 0 and 1 to make it smaller, higher than 1 to make it bigger
+        batch = spriteBatch // the spritebatch to be used in rendering tilesetFile = "fontSheetName.png", //the name of the font sheet columns = 16, // number of horizontal glyphs on the font sheet rows = 16, // number of vertical glyphs on the font sheet scale = 1f) // Between 0 and 1 to make it smaller, higher than 1 to make it bigger

+val kTerminalRenderer = KTerminalRenderer(spriteBatch) // uses the default font sheet and settings.

 //glyphs can be set with a Char